darcamo/cmake-integration/README.md

 From the tabulated list, you can leverage standard functionality such as filtering, deleting items (which triggers Conan to uninstall the marked libraries from its cache), copying selected items to the kill ring (`w` key) for yanking into `conanfile.txt`, and more.

+## Manage Conan remotes

+The `cmake-integration-conan-manage-remotes` can be used to easily manage Conan remotes.
+From there, remotes can be added, deleted, enabled/disabled and SSL verification can be toggled.
+In the tabulated list view displaying the Conan remotes, you can delete remotes by pressing `D` (you can also mark remotes first with `m` to delete multiple remotes).
+To add a remote, press `a` or `+` and it will ask for the remote name and URL.
+To toggle a remote, press `<RET>` or `f`, and to change SSL verification press `v`.
+From there, you can also directly access the transient with Conan commands with `c`.

 # Transient support